 After making your changes, tap Resume to continue the session.

 Like with all things in life, Guided Access isn’t perfect.

 It’s great for restricting some but not all parts of an app.
-You cannot disable specific ares of specific tabs/screens in an app, which doesn’t make it very useful for navigation-heavy and multi-screen apps.
+You cannot disable specific areas of specific tabs/screens in an app, which doesn’t make it very useful for navigation-heavy and multi-screen apps.
 As an example of that, I went ahead and restricted all touch in the Netflix app, bar the My Playlists section.

 Since user-created masks are static and don’t move with content or between tabs/screens, my nephew quickly realized he could tap on whatever he wanted in Netflix for iOS just by scrolling content into a non-masked portion of the screen.